 Zenkoji Temple, is Nagano's must-see attraction and is among Japan's most-visited temples.
 Dating from the 7th century, Zenkoji houses the Ikko-Sanzon Amida Nyorai, according to legend, the first Buddhist image to arrive in Japan (from Korea in the 6th century).
-A copy of the image is displayed to the public every six years in the Gokaicho Festival, the next is in 2009.
+A copy of the image is displayed to the public every six years in the Gokaicho Festival.
 The original is kept behind a curtain and cannot be viewed.
 The temple complex also includes some impressive wooden gates - Sanmon and Niomon.

 It is possible to stay at on of the 39 temple lodgings - shukubo - which offer shojin ryori vegetarian food for guests.